wp-plugins/clipart/readme.txt

 = Some Features =
 * Easy to use, with TinyMCE button.
 * Search clipart and import directly from openclipart.org, no need to upload images.
+* No hotlinking, clipart are saved to your site.
 * Use clipart tags to organize clipart.

 = Requirements =